Alipsa/gmd/README.md

 gmd.htmlToPdf(html, [name: "Per"], new File("pdfFile.pdf"))
 ```

-An approach similar to rmd is also supported.
+An approach similar to rmd is also supported (and in some cases superior to scriptlet code).

 ```markdown
     # The thing